Kunming: Companies

+Horticulture

+Kunming is a significant horticultural center in China, providing products such as grain, wheat, horsebeans, corn, potato and fruit such as peaches, apples, oranges, grapes and chestnuts.

 Yunnan has developed into the largest flower export base in Asia, with many Dutch experts having transferred technology to the area.
 The Dounan Flower Market, located in suburban Kunming, is the largest in China with daily sales of 2.5 million yuan (US$300,000) from the 2 million sprays of flowers (as of 2006).
 The provincial government agency, the Yunnan Flower Association, regulates the industry.

+Kunming also hosts a specialized Flower Gene Editing Breeding Center.
+Utilizing CRISPR gene-editing technology, the center develops new flower varieties with enhanced traits such as novel colors, extended bloom periods, and improved disease resistance, strengthening the local floriculture industry's competitiveness.